project-akri/akri/docs/coap-demo.md

 # CoAP demo

-The Constrained Application Protocol (CoAP) is a specialized web transfer protocol for use with constrained nodes and constrained (e.g., low-power, lossy) networks.
+The Constrained Application Protocol (CoAP) is a specialized web transfer protocol with constrained nodes and constrained (e.g., low-power, lossy) networks.
 This demo will show how Akri can discover CoAP devices and allow cluster applications to communicate with them.
 To do so, the built-in Akri CoAP Broker exposes CoAP resources as REST resources via HTTP.

 The demo consists of the following steps:

 1. Initialize a CoAP device with two resources: temperature and light brightness.
 2. Start an Akri installation
-3. Deploy a Kubernetes application which requests the temperature via HTTP
+3. Deploy a Kubernetes application that requests the temperature via HTTP

 ## Creating CoAP devices